Wikia/rfcs/text/0000-add-mandatory-options-to-deprecate.md

 # Summary

-Introduce a `sveltify` API in order to be able to remove deprecated code for svelte builds.
+Introduce a `sveltify` API in order to be able to remove deprecated code when doing svelte builds.

 # Motivation